-Population Growth Continues to Threaten Fragile Waterways Across the Country
+Population Growth Continues to Threaten Water, Fragile Estuaries, Rivers, Lakes and Waterways Across the Country

-Given the magnitude of America’s waterways, the author’s brief paper examines these dilemmas and the remedies applied by looking at the experience of a small number of representative case studies.
-Not all of his examples are large rivers: he examines the Connecticut (New England) and Cape Fear (North Carolina) rivers, both struggling with multi-source pollution and intense current and prospective urbanization of their watersheds.
+So given the magnitude of America’s waterways, the author’s brief paper examines these dilemmas.
+Mann also looks at the remedies.
+Remedies to be applied by looking at the experience of a small number of representative case studies.
+However, not all of his examples are large rivers.
+Therefore he examines the Connecticut (New England) and Cape Fear (North Carolina) rivers.
+Both struggling with multi-source pollution and intense current and prospective urbanization of their watersheds.

-The author discusses two major estuaries, the San Francisco and Chesapeake Bays, that are beset by population and economic growth in their watersheds which destroy wet lands and devastate sea creatures.
+The author discusses two major estuaries.
+Those are the San Francisco and Chesapeake Bays.
+Cause that are beset by population and economic growth in their watersheds which destroy wet lands and devastate sea creatures.
 Both bays also face diminishing area due to the intrusion of development into the bays themselves.

 The U.S.’s largest body of fresh water, the Great Lakes, shares in varying degrees the problems of agricultural, mining, and industrial run off and creeping coastal urbanization.
 Algae blooms from farm run-offs of phosphorous are a particularly severe plague for Lake Erie and its primary users, a threat to the health and drinking water of 11 million people.

 Conserving lake water for the future also faces special political challenges, Mann notes: one is excessive draw-downs by littoral states for inland communities or suburban growth.
 A threatening problem is continued urging in thirsty western states for engineering schemes to divert Great Lakes waters to those dry lands.

 For the author, rationally protecting and conserving our waterways is a nearly intractable problem.